spesmilo/electrum-server/HOWTO.md

 Go through the sample config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

-Ifu're looking to run SSL / HTTPS you need to generate a self-signed certificate using openssl.
+If you're looking to run SSL / HTTPS you need to generate a self-signed certificate using openssl.
 Otherwise you can just comment out the SSL / HTTPS ports and run without.